khuezy/middleware/README.md

 6) `npx --package @sladg/nextjs-lambda next-utils pack` (press enter to install app, then will bundle the zip resources)
 7) `npx --package @sladg/nextjs-lambda next-utils deploy --stackName=middleware` (this will deploy standalone to AWS, copy the outputted cloudfront url)
 8) go to the cloudfront url
-9) Click on "about", notice that it does not go to "/redirected", instead it just goes to "route"
+9) Click on "about", notice that it does not go to "/redirected", instead it just goes to "/about"
-10) Refresh your browser, notice how it *does* redirect to '/redirected' or '/rewrite'
+10) Refresh your browser, notice how it *does* redirect to '/redirected'

 The deployment uses: https://github.com/sladg/nextjs-lambda